Leg workouts are an integral part of any well-rounded strength training program, so you should never “skip leg day,” so to speak.

 #10: Copenhagen Planks

-As you get stronger, remove more of your leg so that only your ankle is resting on the chair.
+As you get stronger, remove more of your leg so that only your ankle rests on the chair.

 Here are the steps to perform this bodyweight leg exercise: